Load up the 4WD for an adventure in the real Outback. Camp under the stars, explore the network of bush tracks, and cool off in peaceful waterholes.

 Explore the park’s network of permanent waterholes and beautiful outback landscapes on some of the best four-wheel drive tracks in the NT.
-A network of tracks criss-cross the 1120 square kilometre park, including the challenging 17-kilometre Frew River loop track to the Old Police Station Waterhole, the park’s best-known attraction.
+A network of tracks criss-cross the 1,120km2 park, including the challenging 17km Frew River loop track to the Old Police Station Waterhole, the park’s best-known attraction.
 Stop to appreciate spectacular vistas from rocky ridgelines.

 Sleep under the stars

 Pitch a tent or roll out a swag at the park’s bush camp sites at the Old Police Station Waterhole and Whistleduck Creek.